seandoprep/Satellite_Segmentation/README.md

 > Code is still on working.
 Please wait for final version.
-However, you can run demo code using the instructions below and your own data

 ## Requirements
 </br>